tvtaerum/mapCOVID_USA/README.md

 ### Limitations and caveates:

   1.  stream:  refers to the overall process of streaming/moving data through input, algorithms, and output of data and its evaluation.
-  2.  convergence:  since there are no unique solutions in GAN, convergence is sufficient when there are no apparent improvements in a subjective evaluation of clarity of images being generated.
-  3.  limited applicability:  the methods described work for a limited set of data and cGan problems.
+  2.  limited applicability:  the methods described work for a limited set of data.
-  4.  bounds of model loss:  there is an apparent relationship between mode collapse and model loss - when model loss is extreme (too high or too low) then there is mode collapse.
+  3.  lack of completeness:  the code works for my requirements and no promise is made about its application, usefulness, or accuracy to other applications

 ### Software and hardware requirements:
     - Python version 3.7.3
         - Numpy version 1.17.3
-        - Tensorflow with Keras version 2.0.0
         - Matplotlib version 3.0.3
+	- Pandas version
+	- geoPandas version
+	- shapely version
     - Operating system used for development and testing:  Windows 10

 #### The process: